John-ODell/Weather_Data_Collector_Micropy/README.md

 Weather Station Data Collection in Micro Python by John O'Dell

 We have used Circuit Python in past examples to use an SD card with our Pi Pico's.
-I am happy to say I have gotten SD cards to to work with them in Micro Python, something I have had trouble with getting stable in the past.
+I am happy to say I have gotten SD cards to work with them in Micro Python, something I have had trouble with getting stable in the past.
 I have only got it to work with a 1gb card, that will be enough for this test.

 This is an issue with the baudrate, partitions, and timing.
 I am still learning and will update when I have a stable version for cards 16gb and larger.